gocheaphosting/easy-paypal-lte/readme.txt

 = New in this version =

-Updating the PDF documentation.
+Documentation changes only.

 == Upgrade Notice ==

-= 3.58 =
+= 3.61 =

-Updating the PDF documentation.
+Documentation changes only.

 == Screenshots ==